 At Paragraph 98 it also states that "applicants should not be required to demonstrate the overall need for renewable energy and that planning applications should be approved if their impacts are or can be made acceptable."
 Notwithstanding Paragraph 98, since the introduction of the Planning Practice Guidance, this now confirms that the local planning authority would need to consider the energy generating potential.
-The scheme proposes a 7.99MWp solar farm and the first phase of this would generate around 1.5-1.8MW of energy for the local distribution network via Western Power.
+The scheme proposes a 2.8MW solar farm which would provide enough electricity for an average consumption for 500 dwellings.